THE GOODSPEED | THE TERRIS THEATRE | ARTISTS VILLAGE

 Our costume collection includes over 250,000 garments from over 30 Broadway shows.
 Visit our rental site.

-Named in memory of long-time Goodspeed assistant choreographer Larry A McMillian, the Rehearsal Studio features three rooms: a music area where songs arelearned, the “Waterfall Foom” where book scenes are staged, and the “Large Room” where directors and choreographers have a space the same size as the Goodspeed stage where they can put the show on its feet.
+The Rehearsal Studio features three rooms: a music area where songs are learned, the “Waterfall Room” where book scenes are staged, and the “Large Room” where directors and choreographers have a space the same size as the Goodspeed stage where they can put the show on its feet.